dereuromark/CakePHP-DatabaseLog/readme.markdown

 ## Usage

-Anywhere in your app where you call log() or CakeLog::write the database logger will be used.
+Anywhere in your app where you call log() or CakeLog::write the database log engine will be used.

 		$this->log('This is a detailed message logged to the database','error');
 		CakeLog::write('error', 'This is a detailed message logged to the database');